spryker/spryker-docs/_includes/pbc/all/install-features/202403.0/install-the-category-management-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that the Zed navigation related to categories has been translated.
+Make sure that the Back Office navigation related to categories has been translated.

 {% endinfo_block %}